 There are two types of rates postponement.

 “Optional” postponement is the other type, usually available to those 65 or over.
-Evidence of hardship isn’t required but some councils require applicants to meet with an independent adviser to discuss their options.
-There’s flexibility to postpone all or just a portion of the rates, and for a fixed or indefinite period.
+Evidence of hardship isn’t needed but some councils require applicants to meet with an independent adviser to discuss their options.
+There’s flexibility to postpone all or a portion of the rates, and for a fixed or indefinite period.
 Repayments can be made at any time without penalty.

-That said, you won’t end up owing more than the property is worth as the total charges can’t go over a set percentage of the value of or the equity in the property.
+That said, you won’t end up owing more than the property is worth as total charges can’t go over a set percentage of the value of, or the equity in, the property.
 If property prices drop and there’s a shortfall for the council when the property is sold, this is covered by a reserve fund levy that’s charged annually and added to the amount owed.

 The property must be insured and the ratepayer may have to provide evidence of this annually.
 If there’s still a mortgage on the property, the mortgage provider has to be advised and agree to a notification on the property title.
 There may also be a requirement to have owned the property for a minimum number of years or have a certain level of equity.

 Not all councils offer rates postponement and those that do may not offer both types.
 Check with your council to see what it offers.